Definition/General

 -Cell of origin most important: GCB better than ABC

--Double/triple-hit lymphomas worse prognosis
+-Double/triple-hit lymphomas worst prognosis

--MYC overexpression associated with poor outcome.
+-MYC overexpression associated with poor outcome

 Therapeutic Targets:

--CD20-targeted therapy (rituximab)
+-CD20-targeted therapy (rituximab standard)

--BTK inhibitors for ABC type
+-BTK inhibitors for ABC type (ibrutinib)

--BCL2 inhibitors
+-BCL2 inhibitors (venetoclax)

--CAR-T cell therapy for relapsed disease.
+-CAR-T cell therapy for relapsed disease

 Differential Diagnosis